-- Perform all alignment steps normally used to obtain alignment readings.
+- 1. Perform all alignment steps normally used to obtain alignment readings.
 Correct any misalignment in the rear as well as front caster and/or camber. - 2.
 Select the EZ Toe icon from the Adjust screen. - 3.
-Level the vehicle steering wheel, Select OK. - 4.
-Steer the right wheel to the adjust position.
+Level the vehicle steering wheel, Select OK.

+4. Steer the right wheel to the adjust position.
 Select Next.

-- 5. The next screen shows a meter indicating the amount of toe change needed for the right wheel. - 6.
-Adjust the right tie rod until the meter needle is in the green.
-Select Next after completion. - 7.
-Follow the same procedures for the left wheel. - 8.
-Select Next when the left toe adjustment is made. - 9.
+6. Adjust the right tie rod until the meter needle is in the green.
+Select OK after completion.

+7. Follow the same procedures for the left wheel.

+- 8. Select Next once the left toe adjustment is made. - 9.
 Return to the Front Readings screen and recheck toe and steering wheel position.